 We offer one camp session each summer.
-This year’s camp dates are August 5, 2018 – August 17, 2018 and camp will be held at Moses Scout Reservation, 310 Birch Hill Avenue, Russell MA.
+The camp dates for 2019 will be determined this fall and camp will be held at Moses Scout Reservation, 310 Birch Hill Avenue, Russell MA.
 Campers are expected to attend the entire session in order to receive any certificates earned during the program.

 How much is tuition?

-Tuition for the 2018 session will be $900.
+Tuition for the 2019 session will be set this fall.
+Tuition covers lodging expenses, as well as food and activities.
+Some optional activities may have additional costs associated, but most will be included with the standard tuition.
 Campers may bring “canteen money” (most campers bring $40 to $60) to spend at the Camp store for items such as bug spray, clothing, batteries, candy and drinks.

 Are there any scholarships available?